softwaresaved/fair-research-software/episodes/10-open-collaboration.md

 ### Practice pull requests

 Q: Work in pairs for this exercise.
 Share the GitHub link of your repository with your partner.
 If you have set your repository to private, you will need to add them as a collaborator.
-Go to the settings page on your Github repository's webpage, click on Collaborators from the left hand menu and then click the green "Add People" button and enter the Github username or email address of your partner.
+Go to the settings page on your GitHub repository's webpage, click on Collaborators from the left hand menu and then click the green "Add People" button and enter the GitHub username or email address of your partner.
-They will get an email and an alert within Github to accept your invitation to work on this repository, without doing this they won't be able to access it.
+They will get an email and an alert within GitHub to accept your invitation to work on this repository, without doing this they won't be able to access it.

  - Now make a fork of your partners repository.
  - Edit the `CITATION.cff` file and add your name to it.